 A claims adjuster from the insurance company will review your case by calculating the value of your claim.
 If your claim is covered by the insurance plan, the insurance company will accept your claim and issue a settlement check.

 Pain and suffering damages can be hard to prove, and it often requires the use of complex calculations and methods to make a compelling claim for pain and suffering damages.
 Experienced personal injury lawyers can use these equations and their experience to maximize the damages an injured person recovers.
-If you are not sure how much pain and suffering damages you are entitled to, contact an attorney in your area today and get a free claim evaluation of your case.
+Consider speaking with a car accident attorney today.

 Contact a qualified auto accident attorney to make sure your rights are protected.